decima/kip/README.md

 We spent many hours searching for a Knowledge Base ('KB') to fill all our needs, and after maybe 15 or more KB solutions tested, paid or free, open source or not, we never found something that really rocks for us.
-That's why [@decima](https://github.com/decima) took the lead to create a killer KB from scratch :boom:
+That's why [@decima](https://github.com/decima) took the lead to create a killer KB from scratch ! :boom:

 ## Features

 - [x] :eyes: A nice and modern interface to read articles (who reads ugly articles, right ?)
-- [x] :open_file_folder: An easy way to import / export data from it : it simply reads a folder containing all your markdown files
+- [x] :open_file_folder: An easy way to import / export data from it : it simply reads a folder containing all your markdown files, CAN'T BEAT THAT
 - [x] :pencil2: A good markdown editor
 - [x] :no_good: Access management : being able to edit articles only when logged in
 - [ ] :mag: A powerful search engine